-If you need to clarify any part of your application, refer to A Guide to Applying for EMDG (PDF) or contact Austrade.
+If you need to clarify any part of your application, refer to:

 You must complete and submit your online application, including all required documents, between 1 July and midnight (AEDT) 30 November 2020, or use an approved EMDG Quality Incentive Program (QIP) Consultant who can lodge a claim on your behalf until midnight Australian Eastern Daylight Time (AEDT) 2 March 2021.